 Rust has three release channels: Stable (production-ready), Beta (upcoming stable preview), and Nightly (daily builds with experimental features).

-macro is used to print text to the console, and it is a macro, denoted by the !
+The println! macro is used to print text to the console, and it is a macro, denoted by the ! symbol.

 A macro in Rust is similar to a function, as it can take arguments and generate code, but it operates at compile time.